Urinary Tract Infection

 When you visit your gynecologist in Queens, NYC, he goes over your medical and surgical history.
 You need to provide an in-office urine sample that’s tested for signs of infection.
 Your doctor may discuss your lifestyle, habits and medications.
 Rarely, depending on the severity of your pain and the number of UTIs you’ve had in the past, your doctor may request an ultrasound, cystoscope or CT scan to see further into your bladder to determine underlying causes.
 Fluoroscopic tests and specialized X-rays involving contrasting dyes are available, though rarely used.

 Urinary tract infection treatment usually includes a round of antibiotics, as prescribed by your doctor.
-He’ll likely suggest you drink lots of water or cranberry juice until your infection clears up.
+He will likely suggest you drink lots of water or cranberry juice until your infection clears up.
 You may be given some medication for the pain.
 Heating pads may also be helpful.
 If you are postmenopausal, you may be advised to use vaginal estrogen therapy.

 In rare instances, if you’ve had to deal with three or more UTIs in a year, you may need to follow a specialized urinary tract infection treatment that includes: